-- 01 Challenges can be met through quality management - 02 Quality management is not capital intensive - 03 Build a quality culture through housekeeping - 04 Build a quality culture through safety - 05 Treat the workers with dignity - 06 Higher human intervention in a process increases the opportunities for failures - 07 Leaders should work on important problems.
+- 1. Challenges can be met through Quality Management - 2.
+Quality Management is not capital intensive - 3.
+Build a quality culture through housekeeping - 4.
+Build a quality culture through safety - 5.
+Treat the workers with dignity - Higher human intervention in a process increases the opportunities for failures artificial intelligence altering business reality

+Leaders should work on important problems ■